Yuki Takahashi

 I am an applied microeconomist working in the areas of Behavioral Economics, Gender Economics, and Labor Economics.

-I am particularly interested in how biases, (self-)stereotypes, and social norms affect
+I am particularly interested in how biases, stereotypes, and institutions affect individual and group behaviors.

 I received my PhD in Economics from the